5l1v3r1/AST-Server/README.md

 # AST-Server
 AST Server is a python3 application for authenticating and handling diagnostic results for AST 1 ADR Server.
-Has been tested up to version 1.5.25v38.
+It has been tested up to version 1.5.25v38.
+It currently does NOT support version 1.5.27 or newer.

 __Installation:__
 ```